Meriturva Then and Now

 Meriturva offers an excellent research field for the development of maritime safety in collaboration with various enterprises, research institutes, colleges, and universities.
 We are happy to take part in diverse projects in the industry and put our expertise at the disposal of research.
 We are also involved in legislation and strategy projects, aiming for seafaring that is safer than ever.

 We engage in continuous collaboration with Finnish and foreign educational institutions.
 We have an opportunity to engage in international co-operation through our active operations with the International Association for Safety and Survival Training (IASST), as the national representative of Finland.

-Meriturva welcomes foreign seafarers, aviation personnel, and other maritime actors.
+Meriturva welcomes foreign seafarers, wind power workers, aviation personnel, and other maritime actors.
 We provide training in Finnish, Swedish, and English.
 Meriturva contributes to the development of seafaring and safety at sea – now and for the future.